 Russia’s ongoing war in Ukraine has cast a spotlight on China’s close ties with Russia.
 The ChinaPower team has developed a series consisting of a historical backgrounder and three features examining the China-Russia relationship.
 The series focuses on assessing the strengths and weaknesses of the relationship, and it also includes a deep-dive on military cooperation between the two countries.
 Below, you can preview some of the highlights of each feature and navigate to the full features by following the links.

 This backgrounder explores the history of China-Russia relations, from the establishment of relations between the People’s Republic of China and the Soviet Union to the present.
 The backgrounder features an interactive timeline of major milestones in the bilateral relationship, which you can preview below.

 Major Milestones in the China-Russia Relationship

 One of the key strengths highlighted in this feature is the strong personal relationship between Chinese President Xi Jinping and Russian President Vladimir Putin.
-Since he became China’s president in 2013, Xi has met with Vladimir Putin 39 times, which is more than double the number of times Xi has met with leaders of any other major power.
+Since he became China’s president in 2013, Xi has met with Vladimir Putin over 40 times—more than double the number of times Xi has met with leaders of any other major power.

 This feature explores key areas of uncertainty and weak points within the China-Russia relationship.
 While ties between Beijing and Moscow are currently close, there are areas of tension and uncertainty within the relationship.
 One potential long-term stressor on the relationship is the growing power disparity between the two countries, as China solidifies its position as the more "senior" partner.

 This is most visible with respect to economic power.
 China's GDP has already far outpaced Russia's, and the gap between the two is set to widen as China's GDP is expected to climb toward nearly $30 trillion in the coming years, while Russia's is forecasted to stagnate at well under $2 trillion.